 “This is not going to go the way you think.”
 This was the heavy hitting line that cemented the theme and tone for the latest installment of the Star Wars Saga.
 The Last Jedi is the second film in the new sequel trilogy, and with it comes much of the baggage and preconceived ideas of what a Star Wars movie needs to be successful.

 For many viewers The Force Awakens seemed to be a step in the right direction in regards to a fun, action adventure ride, which many felt was missing from the prequel trilogy.
-Some fans felt it derived too much from Star Wars: A New Hope, trying too hard to recapture the spark that made that original film so popular in the first place.
+But some fans felt it derived too much from Star Wars: A New Hope, trying too hard to recapture the spark that made that original film so popular in the first place.

 Thus, The Last Jedi had a lot to accomplish in a short amount of time.
 It had to win over longtime fans who were still unconvinced that this new trilogy could meet the gold standards of its original stomping grounds.
 It had to give us something fresh and new without straying too far from what makes Star Wars the space opera we love.
-Most importantly it had to take characters we’ve known, loved, and lived with for 40 years now, and do them justice in a world that’s changed around the mythic archetypes they’ve inhabited since their inception.
+Most importantly, it had to take characters we’ve known, loved, and lived with for 40 years now, and do them justice in a world that’s changed around the mythic archetypes they’ve inhabited since their inception.

 Does The Last Jedi do all these things?
 I don’t know.
 Even after nearly two months and several repeat viewings under my belt, it’s hard to narrow down exactly where it fits in the grand scheme of things.
 What I can say is that Star Wars: The Last Jedi will, in my opinion, go down in history as the most memorable and thought provoking Star Wars film to date.